 But they will ditch the ones that don’t.

 Consider users in the e-commerce and digital retail space.
 DEM lets those platforms and websites monitor website performance, transaction times, and user interactions.
 If any of those experiences are suffering from downtime, disrupted transactions, or delayed user interactions, IT teams can use DEM analysis to identify the cause.
-They can then implement a solution, and prevent a spike in cart abandonment rates while improving conversion rates and customer satisfaction ratings.
+They can then implement a solution and prevent a spike in cart abandonment rates while improving conversion rates and customer satisfaction ratings.

 Let’s explore a second use case for Software-as-a-Service (SaaS) providers.
 DEM allows them to track user interactions, application response times, and errors to identify opportunities to enhance the customer experience and retain users (who hopefully tell their networks about the positive experience).

-In both scenarios, integrating a DEM-enabled application monitoring solution would speed up the process of pinpointing the users’ pain point, diagnosing the root cause, and enabling IT teams to collaboratively solve the problem faster than they could without DEM insights.
+In both scenarios, integrating a DEM-enabled application monitoring solution would speed up the process of pinpointing the users’ pain points, diagnosing the root cause, and enabling IT teams to collaboratively solve the problem faster than they could without DEM insights.

 Benefits of DEM